rikedyp/documentation/language-bar/README.md

     },
 ```

+## Deploy

 To generate the header file, run `python make-language-bar.py` in this folder.
 It should generate a file `elements.h`.
+This needs to be commited to the documentation svn repository, from where Jenkins will pick it up.